-Answer the three-question Annual Financial Checkup that will tell you more about your financial wellbeing than a financial statement ever could.
+Get the three-question Financial Wellbeing Checkup that will tell you more about your financial health than a financial statement ever could.

 Let’s move beyond the financial statement, and into the territory of assessing your actual financial health.